 Start small-scale and build from there

 One common sentiment many beginner DIY landscapers may feel is that they don’t know where to begin.
 If you aren’t sure exactly what you want to start working on or what it is about your garden that needs the most upgrading, don’t worry.
 You can begin with a simple change like placing rocks in areas where the soil isn’t plant-friendly.
 Create a unique pattern with different colored rocks, or section off an area for potted plants using large rocks.
+The Spruce gives us some pointers.

 Sketch a general layout